rmculpepper/sexp-rewrite/README.md

 ## Keybindings

-The prefix for all sexp-rewrite commands is `C-c C-d`.
+The prefix for all sexp-rewrite commands is `C-c C-s`.

 The following keybindings invoke sexp-rewrite tactics: